 - The Spa offers an extensive Treatment menu and there is a fitness center open 24 hours.

 - The Kids Club adjacent to the spa is open from 8am-7pm.

 - The 18-hole golf course at Al Hamra Golf club can be booked by guests.

 The Waldorf Astoria Ras Al Khaimah restaurants will leave you spoiled for choice.
 The resort has nine dining options including restaurants, bars and lounges.
-I have only mentioned the ones that we frequented on the last visit.
+I have only mentioned the ones that I have visited.